 This family of HVICs features integrated deadtime protection circuitry.
-The deadtime is fixed for 2ED2103S06F.
+The deadtime is programmable for 2ED21091S06F, it is greater design flexibility.
 The deadtime feature inserts a time period (a minimum deadtime) in which both the high- and low-side power switches are held off; this is done to ensure that the power switch being turned off has fully turned off before the second power switch is turned on.
-This minimum deadtime is automatically inserted whenever the external deadtime is shorter than interal deadtime; external deadtimes larger than internal deadtime are not modified by the gate driver.
-Figure 8 illustrates the deadtime period and the relationship between the output gate signals.
+This minimum deadtime is automatically inserted whenever the external deadtime is shorter than internal deadtime; external deadtimes larger than internal deadtime are not modified by the gate driver.